Tiered Model Documents and Resources

 ABAI also acknowledges that some programs may decide to develop entirely new courses or greatly revise their curriculum to align with the Tiered Model.
-Therefore, to support programs during this transitionary period, ABAI is developing two support systems:
+Therefore, to support programs during this transitionary period, ABAI will soon have two support systems:

-- A sample of syllabi exemplars that meet the purpose and scope of the required content areas.
+- A sample of syllabi exemplars that meet the purpose and scope of some of the required content areas.